thiyangt/ThiTal/content/project/medlea/index.md

 based testing, which requires trained skills, data interpretation which is costly and time-intensive.
 Automatic ways to identify medicinal plants are useful especially for those that are lacking experience in herbal recognition.
 We introduce a computationally efficient new algorithm for medicinal plant classification.
 We refer to our medicinal plant classification algorithm as MEDIPI : MEDIicinal Plant Identification.
 MEDIPI contains two main phases (i) The offline phase, and (ii) The online phase.
-The algorithm operates on a set of interpretable features (see Figure 4) computed from the leaf images.
-Figure 3 provides an overview of our algorithm.
+The algorithm operates on a set of interpretable features  computed from the leaf images.
+The offline phase of the algorithm contains 4 main steps: i) image processing, ii) feature extraction, iii) train a algorithm.
+Figure 1 provides an overview of our algorithm.
+Figure 2 provides a selected set of features we use in the algorithm.
+The image processing steps are shown in Figure 3.

 ![](medipi.png)